wonge1/card_games/Games (3.0)/README.md

 1. game logic for poker
         -working on logic for point check
-        -point system for easy comparison looks viable, except for flush. flush is fucky might just go with high card into ties
+        -point system for easy comparison looks viable, except for flush. flush is fucky just go with high card into ties

+**change poker check from (getting the hand then figuring out points) -> (getting points then figuring out the hand)**

 maybe
 -look into pulling logic of cards and dupinfo into a super class